ylee9107/DS_Projects_for_Business/README.md

 Below is a chart showing the projects available to view and its short description.
 There will be links provided for navigation to each individual project.

 __*Disclaimer__ - When loading the files on Github, sometimes it may requires one or more page reloads to display these projects.
 Don't worry everything should work, it is just GitHub being finicky.
-(Use the notebook viewer links I created -> https://nbviewer.jupyter.org/ in each of the Showcase Folders, found in the Introduction section.)
+(Use the notebook viewer links I've created -> https://nbviewer.jupyter.org/ in each of the Showcase Folders, found in the Introduction section.)

 ### Overview of the Projects for Showcase:
 <img src="Display Images/2020_Nov_GitHub_Projects_Guide.PNG " width="1050">